w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 {% include_cached toc.html type="end" %}
 {:/}

-## About Preety !
-Brent & Jade & everyone helping !
+## About Preety ! thanks Brent & Jade & everyone helping !

 > My text reader helps me focus on what I am reading.
 I don't use it all the time but for long text it is super helpful